AnimaxNeil/firefox-vertical-tabs/README.md

-Used with Tab Center Reborn firefox extension
+# Firefox Vertical Tabs

-Steps:
+Instructions :

-1. Pick a vertical tab extension
+1. Pick a vertical tab extension like Tab Center Reborn, check "allow in private/incognito tabs" and install

 2. Enter about:config in the address bar and select “Accept the Risk and Continue”